 - It depends on the diff command - a unix utility command.

 - For the moment, diff.exe needs to be available in the same directory as dirdiff.exe.

 - If you need support for a different operating system, please use the comment section below.

 The program is especially useful for:

-- file and directory maintanance to sort redundant information (various instances of development source files),
+- file and directory maintanance to sort out redundant information (various instances of source files),

 - data synchronization when working over a VPN network, to find out differences in your local copy of a replicated directory tree.